Engineering Materials

 Plastics also serve various purposes:

-gears, and mechanical components for its durability and wear resistance.
+- Nylon (PA6/PA66): Utilized in automotive parts, gears, and mechanical components for its durability and wear resistance.

 - Acetal (POM): Commonly used in precision-machined parts requiring high stiffness and low friction coefficients.